Last updated on June 7th, 2018 at 02:09 am

 Safeguard Your Home

 Your home can also be affected by dry air.
 One of the most important of these effects is on wooden items such as floorboards, doors, furniture and other wood furnishings.
 Dry air causes wood to shrink, split and even crack.
 Even the structural aspects of the home such as moldings can be affected.
-Apart from wood, even paper can be adversely affected by dry air.

 Paper tends to desiccate if the air is too dry and ruin it completely.
 You may notice this effect on your wallpapers.
 If you have books and other important, they can also be affected by the dry air.